V37715/V37715/README.md

     * React
     * Vue
     * AWS
-- Especially I'm interested in event based (microservice) architecture and work queues such as Beanstalkd
+- I'm especially interested in event based (microservice) architecture and work queues such as Beanstalkd
-- 🌱 I’m currently learning new stuff as I go, because current workload doensn't leave much time to dedicated (e-)learning.
+- 🌱 I’m currently learning new stuff as I go, because current workload doensn't leave much time for dedicated (e-)learning.
       That being said, I'm looking forward to have more balanced workload again in the near future, so that I can allocate more time for learning new cool stuff!
-B-)
+B-) After all, it's one of the best parts of this trade.
-- 💞️ I’m looking to collaborate on: projects given to me by my employer :P
+- 💞️ I’m looking to collaborate on: projects given to me by my employer. :P
 - 📫 How to reach me: You can reach me trought my employer Vincit Oy/Ltd. I'm located in Turku, Finland and you should be able to reach me just by asking contacts for Vettis @ Vincit Turku => http://vincit.fi